Welcome to 1UU on the Corner of Cedar & Parrish!

 The roots of UUism are in two separate Christian traditions, Unitarianism and Universalism.
 Unitarianism emphasized the Oneness of God and the ability of Christians to grow into their calling to be Jesus to the world.
 Universalists emphasized the mercy and love of God expressed in universal salvation for humanity.
 Both traditions have very long and proud histories.

-The American expressions of these two traditions merged in 1961 with the intention of being a stronger voice for social justice and civil rights.
-At that time, non-Christians joined the movement.
 Today our congregations are interfaith communities who emphasize the use of reason in religion, appreciation of insights into the meaning of life from religious, humanist, and scientific disciplines; openness to all that creates and enhances life; the individual's experience of mystery and wonder; and all inspired scriptures.